 You may also feel light-headed due to lack of certain micronutrients, specifically:

 - Vitamin B12

 Dizziness is often accompanied by fatigue and low blood pressure.
 This can be fixed by taking a recommended dose of nutritional supplements after weight loss surgery.

 - Large time gaps between meals or not drinking enough water cause electrolyte imbalance which is indicated by light-headedness or dizziness.

-- Electrolyte abnormalities comprise of low levels of potassium, magnesium, calcium or sodium.Jammah, Anwar A. “Endocrine and Metabolic Complications After Bariatric Surgery.”
+- Electrolyte abnormalities comprise low levels of potassium, magnesium, calcium, or sodium.Jammah, Anwar A. “Endocrine and Metabolic Complications After Bariatric Surgery.”
 Saudi Journal of Gastroenterology : Official Journal of the Saudi Gastroenterology Association, 21.5, 2015, 269–277.
 PMC.
 Web,

 View in Article

 How to Overcome Dizziness After Gastric Sleeve or Bypass